FRBNY-DSGE/DSGE.jl/docs/src/scenarios.md

   at least as many instruments as there are targets.
 If this field is the empty array, then all model shocks will be used
-- `targets::DataFrame`: contains the specific target values, *given in deviations from some baseline scenario*.
+- `targets::DataFrame`: contains the specific target values, *given in deviations from some baseline forecast*.
 No `:date` field is required, since the scenario is assumed to begin in the first forecasted period of the model
 - `instruments::DataFrame`: initially empty `DataFrame`, which is populated after backing out the necessary shocks to hit the targets
 - `vintage::String`: scenario vintage in `yymmdd` format, which can be different from the data vintage
+- `n_draws::Int`: number of scenario draws.
+A scenario draw is one set of target paths.
+Often, multiple draws of target paths will be associated with one scenario name, which collectively make up a forecast distribution for the particular scenario.
+This field is usually initialized to 0 and then updated upon reading in the target draws

 ### Setting Up Input Target Paths